hannahrubinton/academichugo2023/content/publication/GKR/index.md

 publication_short: ""

-abstract: "We incorporate race into an overlapping-generations spatial-equilibrium model with neighborhood spillovers.
-The model incorporates race in three ways: (i) a Black-White wage gap, (ii) an amenity externality---households care about the racial composition of their neighbors---and (iii) an additional barrier to moving for Black households.
-These forces quantitatively account for all of the racial segregation and 80 percent of the Black-White gap in college attainment in the data for the St. Louis metro area.
-Counterfactual exercises show that all three forces are quantitatively important.
+abstract: "This paper seeks to understand the forces that maintain racial segregation and the Black-White gap in college attainment, as well as their interactions with place-based policy interventions.
+We incorporate race into an overlapping-generations spatial-equilibrium model with parental investment and neighborhood spillovers.
+Race matters due to: (i) a Black-White wage gap, (ii) amenity externalities---households care about their neighborhood's racial composition---and (iii) additional barriers to moving for Black households.
+We find that these forces account for 71\% of the racial segregation and 64\% of the Black-White gap in college attainment for the St. Louis metro area.
 The presence of spillovers and externalities generates multiple equilibria.
-Although St. Louis is in the segregated equilibrium, there also exists an integrated equilibrium with a lower college gap, and we analyze a transition path between the two."
+Although St. Louis is in a segregated equilibrium, there also exists an integrated equilibrium with a lower college gap.
+We compare various place-based policy interventions to evaluate their effectiveness in reducing segregation and destabilizing the segregated equilibrium."

 # Summary.
 An optional shortened abstract.